mikaelweill/audio-guide/audio-guide.md

 This document outlines our implementation approach for generating, storing, and delivering audio guides for points of interest (POIs) in our tour application.
 The system uses free public APIs to gather information, leverages GPT for content generation, and employs Text-to-Speech (TTS) for audio creation.

+## Current Implementation Status

+### Completed Components
+- Data collection services implemented for Wikipedia and Wikivoyage APIs
+- Content generation service integrated with GPT-4
+- Text-to-Speech conversion service using OpenAI's TTS API
+- Basic UI components for audio guide generation and playback
+- Integration with the tour view page

+### In Progress
+- Storage implementation for audio files
+- Database schema updates for storing audio guide references
+- Testing and optimization

 ## Audio Content Structure

 We implement a 3-tier audio content structure to provide users with flexibility in how much information they want to consume: